On the behavior of stringy motives under Galois quasi-\'etale covers: Strict Descent in the Presence of Ramification

-\begin{question} Can we replace in the above proof $\sO_{-}$ by $W\sO_{-,\bQ}$?
-This is a fairly vague question but we hope the reader understands what we mean. \end{question}

-As mentioned in \autoref{sec.Introduction}, in studying \autoref{que.questionIntro.} in dimensions $\leq 3$, the most important case is the purely wild one as it is the one left unsolved by the minimal model program.
-By the purely wild case we mean that all the Galois groups are $p$-groups.
+As mentioned in \autoref{sec.Introduction}, in studying \autoref{que.questionIntro.} in dimensions $\leq 3$, the most important case is the purely wild one (i.e., when all the Galois groups are $p$-groups) as it is the one left unsolved by the minimal model program.
 Under such hypothesis, it turns out that one can give simpler proofs for \autoref{pro.FirstKeyproposition}.
-Let us start with the rational case which includes the surface case.
+Let us start with the rational case.

 \begin{proof}[Proof of \autoref{pro.FirstKeyproposition}: Rational and purely wild case] Say $\#G = p^e$ and both $X$ and $Y$ have rational singularities of any dimension.
 There is short exact sequence $0 \to \bZ/p \to G \to H \to 1$ where $\# H = p^{e-1}$.
 Thus, by induction on $e$, we may assume $G=\bZ/p$.
 Consider the following diagram induced from the Artin--Schreier theory: